AngelMagoola/Software-construction/README.md

 - Developers are exposed to new techniques that the original author might not have been aware of.<br>
 - Developers improve on their communication when they are explaining the code they wrote and why they wrote it in that particular way.<br>
 - When a developer is reviewing someone else’s code, they develop a “critical eye” for errors therefore helping them to recognize the flaws in their own work and in turn improve their own mistakes.<br>

+### Question 5: The Role of AI in Understanding Code
+Artificial Intelligence(AI) can be a powerful support tool in software construction, especially for students and beginners.
+AI tools can help explain code logic, suggest improvements, identify errors and provide examples that make complex concepts easier to understand.
+This reduces frustration and helps learners progress faster when they are stuck.

+However, AI should not replace the learning process.
+Writing code, debugging manually and thinking through problems are essential for developing real programming skills.
+Over-reliance on AI can limit problem-solving ability and reduce understanding of core concepts but with simple leaning on AI tools usage and understanding or using AI support to understand code is helpful without repacing learning.

+When used correctly, AI acts like a guide or assistant rather than a replacement for learning.
+It supports understanding, encourages curiosity, and helps developers learn better practices, while the responsibility of learning, thinking, and building remains with the student.